eerimoq/pyfuzzer/README.rst

    Current thread 0x00007f7ca99c2780 (most recent call first):
    ...

-Now print the function call that caused the crash.
+Print the function call that caused the crash.
+Just as expected, the first argument is clearly longer than 2 bytes.

 .. code-block:: text